 Impurities that may be found in untreated drinking water include:

 - Clays and silts – ‘cloudy’ unaesthetic water effect and particles can shield micro-organisms from disinfection.

 - Natural organic matter – may create taste and odour problems

 - Iron – may create taste, odour and aesthetic problems

 - Manganese – may create taste, odour and aesthetic problems

 - High or Low pH – can cause problems with corrosion, taste and odour problems and ineffective disinfection

 - Micro-organisms – removal of pathogenic micro-organisms is necessary to prevent water-borne illness.

-If you’re concerned about your drinking water, the corrosion and leaching of pipes and fittings or anything else we can help with, give us a call and we’ll let you know how we can help!
+If you’re concerned about your drinking water, the corrosion and leaching of pipes and fittings or anything else we can help with, give us a call in Green Planet Plumbing and we’ll let you know how we can help!

 1300 GP PLUMBING